-The Amber Archive is an in-progress project—a "deep archive" of our planet's bio-genetic wealth.
+The Amber Archive is an in-progress project—a genetic ark or "deep archive" of our planet's bio-genetic wealth.

 Each created amber nodule contains a fragment of a species threatened by humankind’s transformation of Earth’s ecosystems, preserving a single species's DNA for millennia to come.

 Fur, scale, leaf, bone, feather, insect wing—each carries a genetic code which might be used by scientists at the appropriate time—in some far future when habitats and resources are available for de-extinction of potentially lost species.

 The Archive is a biodiversity time capsule for a world generations hence, and a potent reminder to us today of what we stand to lose in the Sixth Extinction.

 The San Diego Institute for Conservation Research's cryobank, known as the "Frozen Zoo," aims at a similar goal, though through far more high tech means—reliant on deep freezers and large amounts of electricity.
 Were a climate event, epidemic or major conflict to disrupt the electrical grid for a long period of time, these DNA samples would be irrevocably lost.